mrpitch/nextjs-with-apollo/README.md

 #### Enpoint url
 create `.env.local` file in root directory (copy & paste `.env-development`) and paste your endpoint url.
 The endpoint url is used in `lib/apolloClient.js`
-Warning: currently there is still a bug when using .env variables for client only version.
+Warning: currently there is still a bug when using .env variables for client only version and load more feature.
 To avoid this place your endpoint url directly in `lib/apolloClient.js`

+#### Note
+Voting & creation mutation is not supported yet.

 ### Dev